 Bottom line: We recommend that providers closely read their contracts with Align to determine their rights, as well as the anticipated reimbursement for their services.
 Further, we encourage providers not to use these Align-mandated CPT codes when billing California claims administrators, as these CPT codes have not been adopted by the DWC and therefore are not associated with a reimbursement amount.

-As soon as the DWC posts an order adjusting the Physician and Non-Physician Fee Schedule to conform to the Medicare payment system, DaisyBill will perform an analysis, integrate the new rates into our OMFS Calculator, and send an announcement to our mailing list.
+As soon as the DWC posts an order adjusting the Physician and Non-Physician Fee Schedule to conform to the Medicare payment system, DaisyBill will perform an analysis and integrate the new rates into our OMFS Calculator.
 Until then, check out our analysis of the new DMEPOS fee schedule, and watch for a post on the new Path/Lab schedule coming tomorrow.
 In the meantime, happy billing – we’ll be back with more updates as the new year unfolds.